gtanev/binary-tree-roll/README.md

 _Note_: Trees are drawn from left to right (root node is on the far left).

-- A random binary tree with seven nodes rolled clockwise and counterclockwise.
+- A random binary tree with seven nodes rolled clockwise and counterclockwise:

 ```